 Co-Founder and Chief Data Scientist

-Graduates with an online education degree in Washington commonly find rewarding career opportunities with competitive salaries.
-For example, education managers in the state earn a mean annual wage of $129,330, reflecting leadership roles achievable by those with advanced degrees from institutions like the University of Washington or Seattle University.
-Program managers specializing in education also have strong earning potential, with average salaries around $104,920.
+Graduates with online education degrees in Washington often find rewarding career opportunities that offer competitive salaries.
+For instance, education managers earn a mean annual wage of $129,330, reflecting strong leadership roles typically found in school districts or educational organizations.
+Similarly, graduates working as education program managers can expect an average salary of $104,920, a figure that aligns well with positions coordinating academic programs at institutions like the University of Washington or Seattle University.

 Table of Contents